dwoo-work/time-series-demand-forecasting/README.md

 - Additive: Seasonal variation remains constant throughout the series.
 - Multiplicative: Seasonal variation changes throughout the series.

+For this, there are four different variations for the Holt Winter's model, which are:

+- Additive Trend + Additive Seasonality
+- Multiplicative Trend + Additive Seasonality
+- Additive Trend + Multiplicative Seasonality
+- Multiplicative Trend + Multiplicative Seasonality

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install: